magento/knowledge-base/src/troubleshooting/general/error-purging-cache-in-admin.md

 ## Issue

-When you attempt to purge cache through the admin you receive an error message.
+When you attempt to purge cache through the Magento Admin you receive an error message.

 <ins>Steps to reproduce:</ins>